 The choir celebrates its thirtieth birthday this year.
 We shall be marking the anniversary by singing settings of all 150 Psalms (though not every verse of every Psalm!).
 The Psalms are the most comprehensive source of sung poetry in existence, a resource that has been drawn on by countless composers.
 From America to Estonia; in languages from Hebrew through Hungarian to Finnish; by composers from Monteverdi to MacMillan; and from unaccompanied miniatures to symphonic masterworks: here is music to uplift, challenge, inspire and celebrate!
 Download a brochure giving full details here.

-(June 2016) We have just returned from an inspirational weekend in Glasgow which included a workshop with our new Patron, Sir James MacMillan (photos: Rosie Edge).
+We are still basking in the glow from last month’s inspirational weekend in Glasgow, which included a workshop with our new Patron, Sir James MacMillan (photos: Rosie Edge).